-The inpatient resident and attending physician are is responsible for evaluating the patient, writing an admission note and/or completing the IPA and documenting an Initial Psychiatric Assessment and Treatment Plan within 24 hours of inpatient admission.
+The inpatient attending physician is responsible for evaluating the patient and documenting an Initial Psychiatric Assessment and Treatment Plan within 24 hours of inpatient admission.
 Inpatient attending physician progress notes shall be completed on all inpatients deemed by Utilization Management to be receiving an acute level of care.